Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Conclusion

 \section{Conclusion}

 A four-period diamond superlattice was fabricated via chemical vapor deposition with a sinusoidal boron doping profile.
 The accompanied periodic variation of the lattice constant resulted in sinusoidally deformed (110) planes with a period length of 5.0 $\mu$m and an amplitude of 0.098 nm.
 A channeling experiment was performed with the 855 MeV electron beam of the Mainz Microtron MAMI accelerator facility.
-For the first time a clear peak was observed with a large sodium iodide scintillation detector at a photon energy of 1.30 MeV.
+A clear peak was observed with a large sodium iodide scintillation detector at a photon energy of 1.30 MeV.
 Monte-Carlo simulation calculations, assuming an ideal sinusoidal undulator profile, reproduce well the photon peak energy.
 However, the measured line width and intensity seem, in comparison, to be broadened and reduced, respectively, for which explanations have been discussed.

-With the existing scientific accelerator facility MAMI narrow band photon beams with energies below about 8 MeV could be provided.
+With the existing scientific accelerator facility MAMI narrow band photon beams with energies below about 6 MeV could be provided.
 Higher photon energies require higher electron energies to achieve optimal intensities.
 Simulation calculations were performed for an intense 14.5 MeV $\gamma$-ray beam with 3 GeV electrons.

 The photon energy spectra resemble the radiation characteristics known from the magnetic undulator theory, featuring a strong fundamental peak, but also an unavoidable high-energy tail from channeling radiation.
 To cope with it, the electron beam energy or the observation direction must be varied.
 The high directionality, combined with an intensity orders of magnitude larger than for Compton-backscattering sources \cite[Table 10]{HowA22} should be beneficial for potential applications with rather small target samples.
 Many of the fields addressed in \cite{HowA22} are suitable for applications in basic nuclear research, technical applications, or even medicine.